bespinian/blog/content/posts/kubernetes-chargeback.md

 ### Chargebacks

-Eventually you may want to automatically chargeback with your organizations internal billing processes.
+Eventually you may want to automatically charge back with your organizations internal billing processes.
 Based on the workload attribution it is now possible to create consistently structured billing reports on a monthly or yearly basis or an API and feed it into your internal billing processes.

 ### Forecasting / Budgeting

-Many organizations desire to forecast the cost of projects or applications into the future, which is now possible, based on the data you have.
+Many organizations desire to forecast the cost of projects, or applications into the future, which is now possible, based on the data you have.
 However, since scaling and ad-hoc deployments are a desired feature, which you want developers to make use of, forecast accuracy is often limited.

 Introducing budgets per application, which have to be clearly communicated to the responsible teams, may help you track your forecast accuracy and highlight and even prevent potential cost overruns early.